zeliuk/doityourself-handdryer-customizer/README.md

 # 💨 FFUUSS Hand Dryer Customizer

-A visual configurator for hand dryers developed for [FFUUSS](https://ffuuss.com).
+A visual configurator for hand dryers developed for <a href="https://ffuuss.com" target="_blank">FFUUSS</a>.
 This interactive project allows users to customize three different hand dryer models by changing colors, applying matte or gloss finishes, and adding custom overlay images.

 Originally built as a **WordPress shortcode**, it has been adapted to run as a standalone front-end module.